Why This Work

 Training & Experience

 I have supported clients through pivotal and often painful life moments across the lifespan.
-This includes working with students in a low income New York City public high school navigating exclusion, trauma, burnout, and high functioning anxiety, as well as providing grief support and bereavement counseling to patients and families at Memorial Sloan Kettering Cancer Center during illness and end of life transitions.
-More recently, I have worked as a private practice therapist within a Seattle based group practice, offering individual therapy and couples therapy to adults and teens navigating grief, anxiety, depression, relationship challenges, and major life transitions.
-These experiences continue to shape my belief that even in life’s hardest seasons, there is room for connection, meaning making, and growth.
+This includes working with students in a Title I New York City public high school navigating exclusion, trauma, burnout, and anxiety, as well as providing grief support and bereavement counseling to patients and families at Memorial Sloan Kettering Cancer Center during illness and end-of-life transitions.
+More recently, I have worked as a private practice therapist within a Seattle-based group practice, offering individual therapy and couples therapy to adults and teens navigating grief, anxiety, depression, relationship challenges, and major life transitions.
+These experiences continue to shape my belief that even in life’s hardest seasons, there is room for connection, meaning-making, and growth.

 Credentials & Education